biolink/biolinkml/tests/test_scripts/output/genmarkdown/meta/identifier.md

 # Slot: identifier

-True means that this slot must be unique across the collection of slots
+true means that this slot is the subject of a set of assertions.
+Identifiers do not appear as predicates in the model

 URI: [http://w3id.org/biolink/biolinkml/meta/identifier](slot_uri)
 ## Domain and Range